 As outlined earlier, a range of strategic alternatives were considered as part of the Joint Study, including alternative solutions and alternative locations.
 The Joint Study found that development of a greenfield airport was the only alternative capable of meeting the anticipated long term aviation demand.
-As a result, only the alternative airport site locations, as assessed in the Joint Study and described in Section 2.6.6, have been assessed against Matters of National Environmental Significance in this section.
+As a result, only the alternative airport site locations, as assessed in the Joint Study and described in Section 2.6.6 of this chapter, were assessed against Matters of National Environmental Significance.